ZakL1/Project5-website/README.md

   - In Heroku create app and link with github
   - Add procfile to your repository
   - Install gunicorn to your repository
-  - In codestar settings add herokuapp to allowed hosts
+  - In project5 settings add herokuapp to allowed hosts
   - When in heroku go to deploy branch and click deploy main

 The live link can be found here - https://shutter-main-990a60fdcc03.herokuapp.com/